RIKEN-RCCS/lens3/doc/design.md

 | ----          | ----          | ----          |
 | id:random     | key-description | An entry to keep uniqueness (*) |

+An id:random entry stores a generated key for pool-id or access-key.
-It stores generated keys for pool-id's and access-keys.
-A key-description is a record {"use", "owner", "secret_key", "key_policy", "modification_date"}.
+A key-description is a record: {"use", "owner", "secret_key", "key_policy", "modification_time"}.
 A use/owner pair is either "pool"/user-id or "access_key"/pool-id.
 A secret-key and a key-policy fields are missing for an entry for use=pool.
 A key-policy is one of {"readwrite", "readonly", "writeonly"}, which are borrowed from MinIO.